nemesisx00/ocsm/README.md

 Now that you've got all the tools you'll need, the next step is to acquire the source code.
 The easiest way is to use git to clone this repository directly.
 If you're not sure how to do that, GitHub has provided very detailed instructions here: [Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 Now you're ready to compile!
 Well, almost.
-Start by opening your preferred command line interface and navigate to the project directory.
+Start by opening your preferred command line interface and navigating to the project directory.
 Download and install [Stylus](https://stylus-lang.com/) by running:
 ```
 npm install
 ```